Boy Suffering From Rare Disease Sworn In As Wildwood Police Officer

 At 8:22 a.m.
 Ethan Kranig was officially sworn in as a Wildwood Police Officer.

-Lynch, who aims to inspire many of South Jersey’s youth, says the kindness the Wildwood Police Department shows was “immeasurable… I think my heart has finally burst!!!!”
+Lynch says the kindness the Wildwood Police Department shows was “immeasurable… I think my heart has finally burst!!!!”

+Lynch adds that the Wildwood community also played a huge role in making the experience special for Ethan.

 Ethan loves the police so much he even has a collection of police patches that Lunch with Lynch Foundation is hoping to help grow.

-If you are a Police or Fire Department and would like to send a Patch to Ethan’s collection, please do so at the following address:
+If you are a police or fire department and would like to send a patch to Ethan’s collection, please do so at the following address:

 Lunch With Lynch Foundation